briankendall/cpp-functional-helpers/README.md

     QLinkedListMap(container, callable) -> QLinkedList
     QStringMap(container, callable) -> QString

-Constructs a new container by mapping each value in `container` through a transformation function `callable`. `callable` must take one argument of the same type that is in `container`.
+Constructs a new container by mapping each value in `container` through a transformation function `callable`. `callable` must take one argument of the same type that is in `container` and return a value.
+The value type of the new container will be the same as the return type of `callable`.

 What kind of container is returned depends on which version of the function is used.
 For the first form `map`, the same type of container passed into the first parameter is what is returned.
 The remaining forms return a container based off of their name, so the container passed in doesn't have to be of the same type.